etn-ccis/blui-angular-lab/CONTRIBUTING.md

 Testing is not required for entries in the BLUI Lab since entries are accepted as-is, but they are encouraged.
 Our CI/CD pipeline will run unit tests to check that nothing breaks when new elements are added.

+### Themes

+If you are developing a component, check out the `lab/themes` folder when adding a theme for light and dark modes.
+Right now are themes only support `blue` and `blueDark` themes, so the lab has mixins to support these two themes.

 ### Pull Requests